danielpreotiuc/twitter-collection-utils/README.md

 ## Bugs

-I am currently running continuously all the scripts and hope to have eliminated all the bugs so the scripts are safe to be run without needing to worry about crashing.
+The scripts were all ran continuously and all the bugs seem to have been eliminated, so the scripts are safe to be run without needing to worry about crashing.
 However, if you encounter any bugs, please tell me.
 All the scripts were tested under Unix.

 ## To add